debhere/debhere/README.md

-# Hi there 👋
+# 👋 Hello there!
+I'm Deb

 ## 🚀 About Me

-⌛ This is Debmalya Mondal (Deb), have been in the Fintech industry for some time now.
-I have served many roles starting from QA Lead to back-end Java developer and currently executing my responsibilities as Technical Business Analyst.
+⌛ This is Debmalya Mondal (Deb), have been in the industry for more than 13 years.
+For last 6 years, I have been working as Technical Business Analyst in the FinTech domain with projects predominatly in Capital Markets, Trade Surveillance, and Asset & Wealth Management.

 💻 While my role demands of me having significant understanding of the underlying technology of the system, I too personally have a genuine belief of continuous learning of new technology trends.
-There are a few technology drivers that are literally revolutionalizing the Banking & Financial Sector (BFS), Machine Learning is something that draws the maximum interests in me and hence I learnt (or learning) ML concepts.
+There are a few technology drivers that are literally revolutionalizing the Banking & Financial Sector (BFS), AI/ML is something that draws the maximum interests in me and hence I learnt (or learning) ML concepts.
 Recently, I have started my 👉 [blog](https://medium.com/@debspeaks) as well.

 📚 Outside of work, I love reading books.
 During my school days I read a lot of fictional books by Saratchandra Chatterjee or Rabindranath Tagore like renowned novelist.
 However, since last couple of years I read mostly self improvement non-fiction books.
 Few of my favourite books which I feel everyone should read are "Atomic Habits" by James Clear, "Ikigai" by Hector Garcia & Francesc Miralles and "The Psychology of Money" by Morgan Housel.

-🍲 I am very fond of cooking as well.
-When I first came out of my 🏠 to pursue my career, cooking was only a need.
-But later on I developed passion for cooking and in turn try different cuisines to satisfy my inner foodie 😋🍽️.
-However, I strongly believe that cooking is an essential life skill and everyone must know at least the basics of it.

-🏍️ Like most of the Indian boys, motocycle is ❤️ for me too.
-Even a quick ride on my bike around the city gives me immense peace and satisfaction.

 ## 🏅 Achievements